Soumi-GhoshN/jcms.github.io/_upcomingposts/2023-09-01-lucien-jezequel.markdown

 On Thursday, December 14th, 2023 from 11 am to 12 am we will host a seminar by **Lucien Jezequel** from **LPENSL, ENS de Lyon**.

+Note the unsual place: the seminar will take place in Albano Building 3, **Giga room 3:6231**.

 ## Title

 The "Mode-Shell" correspondence, a unifying concept in topological physics